threefoldfoundation/info_legal/src/farmer_terms_conditions_parts/part_3_farmer_grant.md

-3. FARMER GRANT OF RIGHT TO IT CAPACITY
+### 3. FARMER GRANT OF RIGHT TO IT CAPACITY

-By making available one or more hardware servers ("**3Nodes**") and connecting such 3Nodes to the TF Grid (as part of a Farming Pool) via the Software, you hereby grant to Company and Users the irrevocable right to access and use the 3Nodes as follows:
+By making available one or more computers, network or storage devices ("**3Nodes**") and connecting such 3Nodes to the TF Grid (as part of a Farming Pool) via the Software, you hereby grant to Company and Users the irrevocable right to access and use the 3Nodes as follows:

+- to use storage, compute and network services as delivered by your 3Node(s)
-* to store data and materials by Users on your 3Node(s) (the "**Content**") in accordance with the parameters you set via the Software installed on such 3Node; and

-* to access such Content from your 3Node(s) at any time, in accordance with parameters you set in the Software.
+- to store data and materials by Users on your 3Node(s) (the "**Content**") and to access such Content from your 3Node(s) at any time

+in accordance with the capabilities of the software installed on the 3Nodes;